Wen-Ow/browser-game-skyline-stackers/markdown/README.md

 Why did I decide to create ***Skyline Stackers***?
 I enjoy arcade games so I wanted to combine the fun of a classic block-stacking game with the thrill of designing a skyline.
 It's not just about clearing lines, it's about improving spatial awareness, strategic planning, and quick decision-making, all while enjoying a relaxing yet challenging gameplay experience.

 Can you keep up with the pace and construct the skyline before the blocks pile too high?
-It's time to stack smart and make the city shine like never before.
+It's time to stack smart and make the city glow like never before.

 ## Objectives

 - **Clear Lines:** Align and stack tetrominoes to form complete horizontal lines and clear them from the board.
 - **Build the Skyline:** Clear lines and progress through levels.
-- **Score Points:** Earn points for every cleared line, with bonuses for combo clears of multiple lines.
+- **Score Points:** Earn points for every cleared line.
 - **Survive and Progress:** Keep the tetrominoes from reaching the top of the screen while advancing to higher levels with faster block drops.

 ## How To Play

-1. **Start the Game:** Click the "Play" button to begin.
+1. **Start the Game:** Click the "Play Game" button to begin.
-2. **Move Blocks:** Use the following controls to position tetris blocks.
+2. **Controls:** Use the following controls to position tetris blocks.
 - Left Arrow: Move left
 - Right Arrow: Move right
 - Down Arrow: Move down faster